2486 Pruden Blvd. Suffolk, VA 23434

 What should I avoid after tooth extraction?

-After a tooth extraction, we recommend avoiding any foods that are difficult to chew.
-We also recommend avoiding drinks that are particularly hot or cold, as this may cause sensitivity.
-Patients should refrain from drinking through a straw as this may cause a dry socket.
+After tooth extraction, we recommend avoiding foods that are difficult to chew.
+We also recommend avoiding particularly hot or cold drinks, which may cause sensitivity.
+Patients should refrain from drinking through a straw, which may cause a dry socket.
 They should also avoid smoking and any tobacco products, as this will slow healing.

 What happens if you eat too soon after tooth extraction?

-If you eat too soon after a tooth extraction you run the risk of increased bleeding or dislodging the blood clot.
+Eating too soon after a tooth extraction risks increased bleeding or dislodging the blood clot.
 This can make your recovery longer and more difficult.
-We recommend sticking to a soft diet for at least a few days after any tooth extraction.
+We recommend a soft diet for at least a few days after tooth extraction.

 What are the restrictions after having a tooth extracted?

-Over the first few days after an extraction, avoid meals that are crunchy or hard.
+Avoid crunchy or hard meals over the first few days after an extraction.
 We recommend stocking up on soft foods like rice, pasta, eggs, yogurt, and applesauce.
-You should refrain from using straws when drinking because they might create dry sockets and dislodge blood clots.
+You should refrain from using straws because they might create dry sockets and dislodge blood clots.

 Request A Dental Exam Today